ZenDevMaster/barcodecentral/QUICKSTART.md

 # Barcode Central - Quick Start Guide

-Get up and running with Barcode Central in minutes!
+Get up and running with Barcode Central in minutes with our **interactive setup wizard**!

 ---